-These five days will be spent with leaders and rangers from the Martu organisation Kanyirninpa Jukurrpa (KJ).
+These five days will be spent with leaders from the Kanyirninpa Jukurrpa (KJ).
 KJ looks after Martu culture and helps build sustainable Martu communities.
-Two of KJ’s main focuses are land management and leadership development; their team of rangers manages the Martu native title area spanning 15 million hectares!
+Two of KJ’s main focuses are land management and leadership development.
+Their team of rangers manages the Martu native title area spanning 15 million hectares!

 This immersion requires a high ratio of Martu leaders, with approximately 15 – 17 Martu leaders on the camp with your group.
 The impact this has on visiting students is profound.

-Tuesday to Thursday will involve cultural immersion activities including hunting and gathering bush foods, cooking, hikes to waterholes, and learning about Martu cultures.
-You’ll be assigned to a Martu skin group, learn about history of the Martu, and hear first-hand stories of the first contact Martu had with white people in the desert.
-Get to know Martu leaders on a personal level and build a deep understanding of their traditional and contemporary life.
+We’ll drive approximately 5 hrs along dirt roads to a remote community.
+Once there, set up camp on Martu country.
+Then get to know the Martu leaders who’ll be sharing their country with you.
+Expect the unexpected!
+Much of what will happen over these five days cannot be scripted.
+It will involve cultural immersion activities including hunting and gathering bush foods, cooking, hikes to waterholes, and learning about Martu culture.
+You’ll be assigned to a Martu skin group and learn about history of the Martu.
+Hear first-hand stories of the first contact Martu had with white people in the desert!
+Get to know Martu leaders on a personal level.
+Build a deep understanding of traditional and contemporary Martu life.
 You’ll also be involved in community service work in Parnngurr community and assist the rangers with some environmental tasks.

-Watch the movie Contact while out on Martu land, featuring footage of the first-ever encounters some Martu had with white man in 1964!
-Visit locations of the Rabbit Proof Fence and meet people from Jigalong community, where three stolen girls returned by walking 2,400km from Perth.
+Watch the movie Contact while out on Martu land.
+This movie features footage of the first-ever encounters some Martu had with white man in 1964!
+Visit locations of the Rabbit Proof Fence and meet people from Jigalong community.
+This is where three stolen girls returned to by walking 2,400km from Perth.

-On Friday, pack up camp and head back into Newman to visit the Aboriginal Arts Centre (Martumili) before an evening service project with local kids at the Youth Centre.
+On the last morning, pack up camp and head back into Newman to visit the Aboriginal Arts Centre (Martumili).
+This evening you have a service project with local kids at the Youth Centre.

 These two days will be spent at the majestic Karijini National Park.
-Here you will explore and immerse yourself into rugged landscapes, stunning gorges, and breathtaking waterfalls and sparkling rockpools.
-Once we get there, we will talk about the history of the park, put on our hiking shoes and head off to hike through Dale’s Gorge to Fortesque Falls and Fern Pool.
+Here you will explore and immerse yourself into rugged landscapes.
+Picture stunning gorges, breathtaking waterfalls and sparkling rock pools.
+When we first arrive we will talk about the history of the park.
+After that we’ll put on our hiking shoes and head off hike through Dale’s Gorge to Fortescue Falls and Fern Pool.
 Then venture to Hancock Gorge and Weano Gorge to climb through chasms and swim in waterholes.
-It’s a day full of adventure with lots of exploring, so make sure have your camera and your water bottle handy!
+It’s a day full of adventure with lots of exploring!
+Make sure have your camera and your water bottle handy!

-On the final night we’ll wrap-up our trip with a Rustic Ties ceremony and reflect upon the incredible experiences and learning over the last week.
+On the final night we’ll wrap-up our trip with a Rustic Ties ceremony.
+This is a time to reflect upon the incredible experiences and learning over the last week.

 Rising early, today we’ll make our way back to Newman.
-Your Rustic leaders will farewell you in Newman as you begin the journey home.
+Check in to your flight, then your Rustic leaders will farewell you in Newman as you begin the journey home.
+Safe travels!